 Though there is always room for improvement.

 "Multiples remain strong, and on the whole banking support remains in place.
-This said, so many Real Estate Agencies miss the opportunity to also to leverage their profits and entrench their market positioning", says Mr Oliver.
+This said, so many Real Estate Agencies miss the opportunity to also leverage their profits and entrench their market positioning," says Mr Oliver.

 Lender Appetite - Real Estate Agencies

-Banks are growing their appetite for lending to Real Estate businesses.
-Historically, this has been based on the nature of recurring revenues through their property management services ("Rent Rolls") which builds confidence on the continued ability to service debt.
+Banks have grown their appetite for lending to Real Estate businesses.
+Historically, this has been based on the nature of recurring revenues through property management services (Rent Rolls) which builds confidence in the continued ability to service debt.

-In terms of participants, the major lenders, plus other providers such as Macquarie Bank, Judo Bank, Bendigo Bank, Bank of Queensland etc. have policies in the category.
+In terms of participants, ANZ, NAB and Westpac, plus other providers such as Macquarie Bank, Judo Bank, Bendigo Bank, Bank of Queensland, all have policies in the category.

 Debt Strategies